craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ## Orcish

-People of Orcish heritage find themselves in possession of a preternatural self-sustaining biology.
-The origins of Orcish people on Alaturmen are directly tied to [[The Assault of the Giant Dissenters]]
+People of Orcish heritage find themselves in possession of a biology that provides extreme physical recovery speeds.
+The origins of Orcish people on Alaturmen are tied directly to [[The Assault of the Giant Dissenters]] and the Brood Shaman [[Macht]].

+- You may live up to 80 years.
+- You may weigh anywhere from 140 to 240 pounds.
+- You may be anywhere from 5 to 7 feet tall.
+Your size is Medium.
+- Your base walking speed is 30 feet per round.
+-

 ## Dragonborn
+## Halfling
 ## Goliath
 ## Tabaxi
 ## Kenku